Policy last updated

 Summary

 Career Start supports first-year graduate teachers to successfully transition into the classroom.
-This includes:
+Program supports include:

-• networking opportunities with other graduates via a local learning alliance
+- opportunities to network and learn with other graduates via a local learning alliance

-• professional learning designed to develop their professional identity, wellbeing and orientation.
+- professional learning designed to develop their professional identity, wellbeing and orientation via termly workshops.

-• time release to engage in extended practice-focused mentoring with their graduates – schools can refer to the guidance chapter on Time release for graduate and mentor teachers for further details
+- time release from face-to-face teaching to engage in extended practice-focused mentoring with their graduates – schools can refer to the guidance chapter on Time release for graduate and mentor teachers for further details

 Details